jenh/epub-ocr-and-translate/onmt-helpers/README.md

 ## eoat-getbuckets.py

-Not sure why I'm even checking this in, but you can run this pretty quickly to list your current s3 buckets and verify your AWS environment before jumping into the eoat-trains3 nest
+Not sure why I'm even checking this in, but you can run this pretty quickly to list your current s3 buckets and verify your AWS environment before jumping into the eoat-trains3 nest.

 ## eoat-onmtpost.py